 Otoplasty is a surgical procedure that corrects irregularities and asymmetry of the ears.
 The goal of otoplasty is to create a more natural and balanced appearance of not only the ears but of the entire head and facial profile.
 Otoplasty can effectively correct excessively large ears, protruding ears, or ears damaged from injury.
 Some people feel self-conscious about their appearance when they have protruding or large ears.
+Click to see the other facial surgeries we offer!

 Who is a Good Candidate?